SpeedyWeather/SpeedyWeather.jl/docs/src/forcing_drag.md

 or anything else in the `model`, but the latter likely comes with a performance penalty which is why we often unpack the model in a function barrier.
 But let's skip that detail for now.
 Generally, try to precompute what you can in `initialize!`.
-For the forcing you will need to force the velocities `u,v` in grid-point space or the vorticity `vor`, divergence `div` in spectral space.
+For the forcing you will need to force the velocities `u, v` in grid-point space or the vorticity `vor`, divergence `div` in spectral space.
 This is not a constrain in most applications we came across, but in case it is in yours please reach out.